pavelxdd/paint/README.md

 # Simple Paint

-A very simple painting application created with C and SDL3.
+A simple paint application created with C and SDL3.

+## 🤖 Disclaimer

+This repository is an experiment in AI-driven software development.
+Its purpose is to test various tools and workflows in which a Large Language Model (LLM) acts as the primary code author.

+The development process consists of a human providing high-level tasks and objectives.
+In response, an AI generates all source code and subsequent modifications.
+This project, therefore, serves as a practical exploration of using AI as a software engineering tool.

+---

 ![Screenshot of the paint program in action](paint.png)